 Paul Cézanne (1839-1906) was one of the leading Post-Impressionist artists who is considered to have formed a bridge between the ideals of the Impressionist painters just before him and the Cubist artists who followed him.
-In that regard, he was admired by the likes of Matisse and Picasso who referred to him as “the father of us all.”
+In that regard, his paintings were admired by the likes of Matisse and Picasso who referred to him as “the father of us all.”

 4. Auguste Rodin

 Auguste Rodin (1840-1917) was a French sculptor who was one of the pioneers of modern sculptures.
 His works “The Thinker” (1904) and “The Kiss” (1882) are some of the most famous and most-replicated sculptures in history, regardless of their initial lukewarm reception by conservative critics.

 He was as known to use a sense of naturalism that was lost during the period that Neoclassical sculptors dominated the scene, especially when it comes to mythological and allegorical sculptures.
 By the early 19th century, he became one of the most sought-after sculptors, something that allowed him to attract rich private clients from all across the world.

 Jacques-Louis David (1748-1825) was one of the most famous Neoclassical artists of his time.
 He was one of the first artists in the late 18th century who abandoned the frivolity of Rococo, an extremely theatrical style that was the preference of the French court during the final decades of the Ancien Régime.